OleFredrik1/remoteKrbRelayx/README.md

 But we can use the CredMarshal-trick from [James Forshaw](https://googleprojectzero.blogspot.com/2021/10/using-kerberos-for-authentication-relay.html).
 The CredMarshal-trick was patched on SMB when [CVE-2025-33073](https://www.synacktiv.com/publications/ntlm-reflection-is-dead-long-live-ntlm-reflection-an-in-depth-analysis-of-cve-2025) was patched, but it still works on [RPC and HTTP](https://x.com/decoder_it/status/1940086249420988572).
 Then we can the initial connection when the victim.
 This authentication has the right impersonation level.
 See eg. [this article](https://www.synacktiv.com/publications/relaying-kerberos-over-smb-using-krbrelayx) for more information about the CredMarshal-trick (note that the actual attack described in the article has been patched).

 Of course, this also works for SYSTEM-authentication, but often this has the right impersonation level, so the "vanilla"-attack is easier as it does not require registering or spoofing a marshalled DNS-pointer, but that depends on clsid.
-In my limited testing I found some where you had a SYSTEM-authentication where it only worked to relay the first request.
+In my limited testing I found some clsids where you had a SYSTEM-authentication where it only worked to relay the first request.

 **NB:** Remember to set -spn to RPCSS/[host] when doing this attack, otherwise the RPC-server will not relay the kerberos authentication, as this tool only relays kerberos authentication with the expected SPN.